27 Warm & Wonderful Things to Do in Geneva in Winter

 Red gloved hands tying an ice skate, white jacket and white skates

 Nothing is more perfect than ice skating on a winter day, with a view of the beautiful Geneva in the background while you skate.
+Multiple ice skating rinks in Geneva open up in the winter season, but what’s even more exciting is that many of them are free!

 In the heart of Geneva, there is a pleasant ice rink in Parc Les Bastions, perfect for those staying in the center of Geneva!
+In addition, just fifteen minutes by train or taxi outside of Geneva, you will reach a little town called Carouge.

 This town offers a fantastic large ice arena called the Patinoire, perfect for your winter adventure.